kakitone/finishingTool/README.md

 	python finisherSC.py destinedFolder MUMmer3.23 -o contigs.fasta_improved3.fasta
 [It will then output the alignment of improved3.fasta against contigs.fasta.
 The output will be shown in the terminal and in mappingResults.txt at the destinedFolder]

-d)Help.
+d)There is an experimental improvement based on repeat phasing and the further improved file is improved4.fasta.
+An illustration of that part is given in Fig. 7 of http://arxiv.org/abs/1402.6971 .
+To experiment with that, first run finisherSC.py as before.
+After that, you can issue the following command:

+	python experimental/xPhaser.py destinedFolder mummerPath

+e) There is also an experimental improvement resolving tandem repeat.
+To experiment with that, first run finisherSC.py as before.
+After that, you can issue the following command:

+	python experimental/tSolver.py destinedFolder mummerPath

+f)Help.
 You can always use -h to get the usage suggestion.

 	python finisherSC.py -h